 2.1) Basic accounting/online tax filing tools for expat freelancers in Germany

 If you have a relatively simple accounting needs then you will benefit greatly from Sorted.

-Sorted is one of a kind online tax filing tool created to serve the needs of English speaking sole traders and freelancers in Germany.
+Sorted is an online tax filing tool created to serve the needs of English speaking sole traders and freelancers in Germany.

 This tool single-handedly takes care of ALL stages of being self-employed in Germany: